«After the first week of volunteering, it was clear to me that I wanted to make a longer-term and sustainable commitment to displaced people.»

 Oct 2015 - Mar 2016

-In October 2015, Raquel Herzog flew to Lesbos to volunteer to provide emergency aid for arriving boat refugees on the beaches.
+In October 2015, Raquel Herzog flew to Lesbos to volunteer, providing emergency aid to arriving boat refugees on the beaches.

 Name and logo